Biden drops out of the 2024 presidential race, endorses Vice President Kamala Harris for nomination

 Mr. Biden said he would address the nation later this week.

-Shortly after the announcement, he endorsed Harris for the Democratic nomination.
+Shortly after the announcement, he endorsed Harris for the Democratic nomination, although Mr. Biden cannot appoint a nominee.
 There was an emergency meeting of senior Democratic National Committee members happening Sunday.

 "My very first decision as the party nominee in 2020 was to pick Kamala Harris as my Vice President," Mr. Biden posted on social media.
 "And it's been the best decision I've made.
 Today I want to offer my full support and endorsement for Kamala to be the nominee of our party this year.
 Democrats — it's time to come together and beat Trump.
 Let's do this."